House Of Cards Recap Season 6 Episode 1-10 Guide

 After all of the yelling and falling and banging of Claire’s final scene, it’s impossible not to ask the question that should plague House Of Cards: where was secret service?

 The most dangerous card: Claire Hale, that letter opener, and her bloodied dress.
-Was there ever another option?
+Was there ever another options?

 The flashback: Not a one, President Hale is only looking forward from here on out.